antarctica/lantern/docs/site.md

 forms submit to a Microsoft Power Automate flow which routes enquires to the relevant team and returns a result page to the user.

-To protect against spam and abuse, the form includes a hidden [Bot Protection](#bot-protection) field, validated in the Power Automate flow.
-Where this validation fails, the flow returns an error page to the user.
+To protect against spam and abuse, the form includes [Bot Protection](#bot-protection), validated in a Power Automate flow.
+Where this validation fails, the flow returns a basic error page to the user.

 #### Item Markdown